brtdesign/brtdesign.github.io/work/better-form-inputs/index.md

                 <img src="images/weight-slider.jpg" alt="slider">
                 <figcaption>Fig 2: Basic range input</figcaption>
              </figure>
-             <p>However, having quickly prototyped it with a snippet of javascript to update the display in real time, it&#39;s clear there are a couple of issues.
+             <p>Having quickly prototyped this with a snippet of javascript to update the display in real time, it&#39;s clear there are a couple of issues.
 Firstly, its not intuitive to use this format for non decimal input.
 Stones and pounds are the most popular format used on the website, so the point must reflect this in cycling through to 14.
 A problem, but not insurmountable.</p>
              <p>Secondly, and more importantly, is the pyschological aspect of weight.
 The physical act of sliding upwards and seeing the weight ticking over rapidly could evoke negative feelings in users.
 Not what we want to achieve at all.</p>

              <h3>Approach 2: Unified inputs</h3>